Introduction

 & Microscale Meteorological Division at the National Center

+For Atmospheric Research in Boulder, Colorado.
 He says that the wind and warmer water conditions that

 fuel storms that form in the Caribbean are "increasingly due

-to greenhouse gases." (
+to greenhouse gases.''

 Increased evaporation: As the climate grows warmer, evaporation